sci-42ver/Discrete_Mathematics_and_Algorithm/Discrete_Mathematics_and_Its_Applications/mcs.md

+@msantama Sorry for the ambiguity.
+This is my understanding the above probabilities.
+Leaf probability are either $\frac{1}{18}$ or $\frac{1}{9}$.
+Or we can say *the second to last* level of the tree has the uniform probability space and then the last level of the tree has the almost uniform probability space.
+This is one contrived term.
+I will update my question.

+1. Thanks for your detailed description.
+The 1st paragraph shows we can't directly assume these 2 methods must have the same result except after some inspection we know that fact really holds.
+The exactly "when" question seems to be not easy to answer.
+2. IMHO you may mean $$\Pr[\text{not win}\mid \text{switch}]=\Pr[(A,-,-)\mid(-,A,B)] \Pr[(-,A,B)]+\ldots=\frac13\cdot\frac16\cdot 6$$ Here I use Figure 17.5 tree.
+3. To help future readers, the 2rd to 4th (up to "their first guess was wrong"), the 6th and the 8th paragraphs show why "unconditional probability" is always same when doing some kinds of changes to the probability distribution.
+The 5th paragraph shows the fact that "conditional probabilities" may be probably not that case.
+The 7th paragraph shows why the above coincidence occurs.
+The last paragraph shows "unconditional probability" may change under some *contrived* changes.

 # mcs
 - Here I didn't care about more circuit knowledge than already learnt since it is too complex to design one by myself. (skip_circuit)
 - Here * sections mean that they are not included in Discrete_Mathematics_and_Its_Applications.